 Re: Section 20.12.iii:.
-Never put the position of your limbs in space at risk to manipulate or manoeuvre the incorrect postural predilections of others.
-This assistance may result in improper positions and reinforce incorrect neural networks.
+Never put the position of your limbs at risk to manipulate or manoeuvre the incorrect postural predilections of others.
+This assistance may reinforce incorrect neural networks.

 Re: Section 24.1.i.
 The propulsion of arms anteriorly, hyperextension of the knees and depression of the pelvis is now a never event.
 There are no circumstances in which this is now professionally appropriate.